 This regulation was introduced with the amendment of the EU Chemicals Regulation (EC) No 1272/2008, also known as the CLP Regulation.
-The obligation for UFI labelling is implemented in several steps.
+The obligation for UFI labeling is implemented in several steps.

 Deadlines for marking with the UFI code

 The extension of the CLP Regulation came into force on January 1, 2020.
-A transition period was defined to organize the labelling of your products containing hazardous mixtures.
+A transition period was defined to organize the labeling of your products containing hazardous mixtures.

 January 2021: All new products supplied to end users (e.g., household cleaners).

 January 2021: All newly produced goods that are used commercially (e.g., oils and lubricants)

 January 2024: Newly produced mixtures that are further processed in production (e.g., dry concrete, chalk)

 January 2025: All goods with physical and health hazards available on the market (end of transition period)

 The labeling obligation concerns all mixtures that have been classified as hazardous based on their influence on health and their physical effect.
 The information on the mixtures must be provided by importers or downstream users established in the European Economic Area.